Try for free

 Contingency plans and risk management plans — also known as risk mitigation plans — focus on different parts of project risk.
 A risk mitigation plan revolves around risk prevention, whereas a contingency plan is all about your response after the risk has happened.

 The goal of a risk management plan is to prevent your project from encountering any risks at all.
-A lot of risk management is comprised of the identification and avoidance of risk with the goal of limiting the probability that a risk occurs.
+A lot of risk management is comprised of the identification and avoidance of risk to limit the probability that a risk occurs.

 However, contingency plans only go into effect after a risk has occurred.
 Think of them as a safeguard in the event that your risk mitigation fails.
 If you’re successful in reducing your risk probability to zero, then your contingency plan will never go into effect.